davehunt/selenium-python-workshop/slides/003_workshop_outline.md

 * Troubleshooting failures
 * Running tests using Tox
 * Project template with cookiecutter
-* Fix a bug, become a committer!
+* Fix a bug, become a contributor!